 You see, the more your skin itches, the more you will seek relief by scratching.
-And yet the more you scratch, the worse your itchy symptoms will become.
+And yet the more you scratch, the worse your itchy symptoms will become and scars can develop.
 The NEA says that research claims itch and pain have a yin-yang relationship.
 This explains why when you experience the low-grade pain of scratching, the feeling of itch subsides.

 When to See a Doctor